S3gmentati0nFault/Slides/slides.md

 ## The quench phenomenon

-A superconductor quenches whenever it unpredicatbly transitions from the superconducting state to the normal conducting state.
-This change leads to an important change in the material's behavior which, in the field of accelerator physics, can lead to:
+Superconducting material allows the passage of current with electrical resistance $R = 0$.
+Whenever a superconductor quenches it unpredicatbly transitions from the superconducting state to the normal conducting state.
+This change makes the electrical resistance $R > 0$, which can lead to costly consequences in the field of accelerator physics:

 - Material destruction,